Tools Support

 The FBA Inbound Shipping Workflow (6 Steps)

 1. PO Confirmation and Cargo Readiness: Once your supplier confirms the goods are packed and ready, you send the packing list and commercial invoice to your forwarder.
-They validate the declared value, HS codes, and carton counts against Amazon's shipment plan before booking.
+They check the declared value, HS codes, and carton counts against Amazon's shipment plan before they book.

 2. Booking and Consolidation: Your forwarder books the ocean or air leg.
-For LCL (less-than-container load), your cargo is consolidated at a CFS (container freight station) near the export port with cargo from other shippers.
-For FCL, an empty container is sent to your supplier or a consolidation facility.
+For LCL (less-than-container load), your cargo gets grouped at a CFS (container freight station) near the export port.
+It groups there along with cargo from other shippers.
+For FCL, an empty container goes to your supplier, or to a consolidation site.

-3. Export Customs and Departure: At origin, your supplier (or the forwarder's origin agent) files the export declaration, obtains the Bill of Lading or Airway Bill, and confirms the cargo is loaded.
-For China exports, this includes a customs declaration and CIQ (commodity inspection) where required.
+3. Export Customs and Departure: At origin, your supplier — or the forwarder's origin agent — files the export declaration.
+They get the Bill of Lading or Airway Bill, and confirm the cargo is loaded.
+For China exports, this also includes a customs declaration and CIQ (commodity inspection), where required.

-4. US Customs Clearance: Your forwarder's licensed customs broker partner files the ISF 24 hours before the vessel departs and files the formal entry when the cargo approaches the US port.
-They calculate duties under the correct HTS code, pay MPF and HMF, and coordinate any FDA or USDA referrals if your product category requires it.
+4. US Customs Clearance: Your forwarder's licensed customs broker partner files the ISF 24 hours before the vessel departs.
+They file the formal entry once the cargo nears the US port.
+They work out duties under the right HTS code, pay MPF and HMF, and handle any FDA or USDA referrals your product category may need.

-5. Port Drayage to the FC: After customs release, a dray carrier picks up the container or cargo from the marine terminal and delivers it to the Amazon FC.
-Amazon FCs require a scheduled delivery appointment — walk-ins are refused.
-Your forwarder coordinates this appointment through Amazon's Carrier Central portal.
+5. Port Drayage to the FC: After customs release, a dray carrier picks up the container or cargo from the marine terminal, and delivers it to the Amazon FC.
+Amazon FCs need a set delivery appointment — they turn away walk-ins.
+Your forwarder sets up this appointment through Amazon's Carrier Central portal.

 6. FC Receiving and POD: Amazon's receiving team scans and checks each unit against the shipment plan in Seller Central.
-If labels are correct and quantities match, the inventory is received into FBA stock, usually within 1–5 business days of delivery.
-Your forwarder provides a proof of delivery (POD) confirming the hand-off.
+If the labels are right and the quantities match, your stock enters FBA inventory.
+This usually takes 1–5 business days after delivery.
+Your forwarder gives you a proof of delivery (POD) that confirms the hand-off.

 DDP vs. DDU for FBA Inbound in 2026

-Incoterms define who pays for what — and for FBA inbound, the choice between DDP (Delivered Duty Paid) and DDU (Delivered Duty Unpaid, also called DAP) has real consequences for your customs exposure.
+Incoterms set who pays for what.
+For FBA inbound, your choice between DDP (Delivered Duty Paid) and DDU (Delivered Duty Unpaid, also called DAP) has real weight on your customs risk.

-Under DDP, the seller (or the forwarder acting on the importer of record's behalf) handles all costs up to destination — including US duties and customs clearance.
-DDP is almost always the better choice for FBA inbound from China.
-It keeps customs decisions with professionals, not with your Chinese supplier who typically does not know US CBP rules.
+Under DDP, the seller — or the forwarder, acting for the importer of record — handles all costs up to the destination.
+This includes US duties and customs clearance.
+DDP is almost always the better pick for FBA inbound from China.
+It keeps customs calls in the hands of pros, not your Chinese supplier, who usually does not know US CBP rules.

-Under DDU/DAP, you are the US importer of record and handle customs clearance at the port.
-This works if you have a licensed customs broker partner and a CBP bond in place.
-Most first-time FBA sellers underestimate what this involves.
+Under DDU/DAP, you become the US importer of record, and you handle customs clearance at the port yourself.
+This works fine if you already have a licensed customs broker partner and a CBP bond in place.
+Most first-time FBA sellers underrate what this task involves.

 FactorDDPDDU / DAP